garidium/g-ffl-cockpit/README.txt

 2. You can also see a full listing of products imported from the distributors configured, along with the automated price settings.

 == Changelog ==
+28. v1.2.18 New configuration items for update_batch_count and automated_fulfillment in Woo Target
 27. v1.2.17 Minor Maintenance Updates
 26. v1.2.16 Fixed JSON schema issue for Sports South credential configuration
 25. v1.2.15 HPOS Compatibility and Schema validation changes